curdwithraisins/starterpackforpack/README.md

 # Starter pack for pack

-A simple package which can be used as an boilerplate for a new package.
+A simple package which can be used as a boilerplate for a new package.